SherineAwad/multiomicsGRN/devREADME.md

 - **Purpose:** Export differentially accessible peaks as region sets for downstream analysis.
 - **Inputs:** Cistopic object with DAR annotations.
 - **Outputs:** BED or similar files containing DARs per group, ready for motif or pathway analyses.

+# 🔴🔴🔴 PART C:  cisTarget Databases for Motif Enrichment (Optional Step)

+## Overview

+This step involves **using cisTarget databases** for motif and regulatory network analysis downstream of pycisTopic.

+- cisTarget databases link **genomic regions (peaks) to transcription factor motifs** and candidate target genes.
+- They are required for **motif enrichment analysis, regulatory network inference, and linking DARs to TF activity**.
+- **Creating custom cisTarget databases is optional**, but can be done if you want to analyze a specific genome, species, or motif collection.
+- For speed and convenience, we will **rely on prebuilt databases** in this workflow.

+---

+## Prebuilt Databases

+For mouse (`mm10`) or human (`hg38`), prebuilt cisTarget databases typically include:

+1. **Motif rankings (`.feather` files)**
+   - Genome-wide ranking of regions for each transcription factor motif.
+   - Example: `"mm10-500bp-upstream-7species.mc9nr.feather"`

+2. **Motif annotations (`.motifs.tbl`)**
+   - Information about the motifs, including TF name, family, and source database.

+3. **Gene annotations**
+   - Links between regions and nearby genes, allowing assignment of TF motifs to target genes.

+- These prebuilt files allow **rapid motif enrichment analysis** without having to scan the entire genome manually.

+---

+## Role in Workflow

+- cisTarget databases are used **after DARs or topic regions are identified**.
+- They allow pycisTopic to perform:

+  1. **Motif enrichment analysis**
+     - Determine which TF motifs are overrepresented in DARs or topic-specific peaks.
+  2. **Regulatory network inference**
+     - Identify candidate TFs controlling cell type–specific chromatin accessibility.

+- Without these databases, the downstream steps (cisTarget enrichment) cannot run efficiently.

+---

+## Using Prebuilt vs Custom Databases

+- **Prebuilt databases (recommended):**
+  - Saves time, standardized, widely used, compatible with pycisTopic.
+- **Custom databases (optional):**
+  - Can be created if you need specific motifs, a custom genome build, or updated annotations.
+  - Takes longer but provides maximum flexibility.

+---

+✅ **Summary:**
+- **Purpose:** Provide genome-wide motif rankings and annotations for enrichment analysis.
+- **Prebuilt inputs:** motif ranking files, motif annotations, and gene-region links.
+- **Outputs/usage:** Enable motif enrichment and TF-target network inference in downstream steps.
+- **Optional:** Users can build their own database for customized analyses.

+🚀 **Note:** ===> I skipped this part and relied on prebuilt databases for speed 🚀

+# 🔴🔴🔴 PART D: Running Scenic+ workflow step